kikrishn/Blog/about.md

 always to suspect an impressive sounding Theorem if it does not have a special case which is both simple and non-trivial." -- Sir Michael Atiyah

-- "Dedication is the difference between what you want now and what you want more" --
+- "Discipline is the difference between what you want now and what you want more" -- Darryl Bott